FALCONS IN THEIR

 Fields

 At Bowling Green State University, students aren’t waiting until after graduation to launch their careers.
-They are empowered to treat career exploration as a series of prototypes and embrace non-linear career paths while building confidence in their abilities and learning about themselves as they refine their career goals and aspirations.
+They are empowered to treat career exploration as a series of prototyping experiences to refine their career goals and aspirations and build confidence in their abilities.

 BGSU students are highly qualified to pursue opportunities in their chosen career fields before graduation through successful internships and co-ops, supported by vital academic programs and employer and alumni connections.